yonahbox/ardupilot/Yonah_SITL_instructions.md

 This set of instructions shows how to compile custom Ardupilot firmware to be tested in SITL.
 There are three steps: (1) Compile the firmware, (2) Launch SITL, (3) Connect MAVProxy to SITL

-The instructions are tailored to Yonah's use case: Running quadplane AUTO testing at locations such as Kompiam Airfield.
+The instructions are tailored to Yonah's use case: Running quadplane AUTO testing at locations such as Kompiam Airfield, within a Linux environment

 ## 1. Compiling

 Navigate to your ardupilot repository folder, i.e. `cd <path to ardupilot repository>`

+Before compiling, ensure you have followed the steps to [set up the build environment within Linux](http://ardupilot.org/dev/docs/building-setup-linux.html).

-Before compiling, make sure the submodules are up to date.
+In particular, make sure the submodules are up to date.
 This is important if you have recently switch to a new branches, and there are updates to the submodules:

 ```sh
 git submodule update --init --recursive